CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 ### Examples

 Labs in the [Demo Marketplace](https://air.nvidia.com/demos) are maintained with external GitLab repositories.
-Here you can find the `topology.dot` file used to build the lab and use it as a reference.
+Here you can find the `topology.dot` or `topology.json` file used to build the lab and use it as a reference.
 To access the files, select **Documentation** on any lab in the Demo Marketplace.
-It will direct you to the demo's GitLab repository for the lab, where you can download the `.dot` file used for the demo topology.
+It will direct you to the demo's GitLab repository for the lab, where you can download the file used for the demo topology.

-### Upload a DOT File
+### Upload a Topology File

-To upload a DOT file to Air, navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).
+To upload a DOT or JSON topology file to Air, navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).

 1. Select **Create Simulation**.
 2. Provide a name for the simulation.
-3. Select **DOT** as the type.
+3. Select your desired filetype.
 4. Upload the file to the UI.
 5. (Optional) Assign the simulation to an [organization](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
 6. (Optional) Add a [ZTP scripts](#ztp-scripts).